xjzhang005/Tongji-University-Courses/Advanced-Language-Programming高级语言程序设计/Project/Final-term-Engine-Simulation发动机模拟/README.md

 # 🗣️ Acknowledgements
-If you find my work useful, please star this project and follow us:
+If you find our work useful, please star this project and follow us:
 [**Personal Page**](https://github.com/xjzhang005)